You don't have to complete all the modules in this section before moving on to Bronze.

 Input & Output

-Demonstrates how to read input and print output for USACO contests, including an example problem.
+How to read input and print output for USACO contests.

 What you're expected to know before continuing onto the rest of USACO Bronze.